che-dockerfiles/che-sidecar-kubernetes-tooling/CONTRIBUTING.md

 $ node /projects/che-theia/extensions/eclipse-che-theia-plugin-remote/lib/node/plugin-remote.js
 ```

 To run Che-Theia instance in `theia-ide` container run `'2.2 Run :: Che-Theia'` command.
-This command will set necessary environment variables and will run Che-Theia on different port.
+This command will set necessary environment variables and will run Che-Theia on a different port.
 On startup, Che-Theia will find and bind the `Kubernetes tooling` and `redhat.vscode-yaml` extensions.

 [theia-ide]
 ```